Friday, 29 April 2011

 Worked in advertising at Granada and Westward TV before joining Radio Caroline.
 Acted as relief presenter and newsreader on Caroline South from 1965.
 Back on land he worked as a music plugger, then announcer at HTV.
 Back to radio joining BBC Radio Medway and then the promotions department at Radio 1 before going to Radio 2 as newsreader/announcer in 1973.

 Long running presenter of The Early Show.
 Also hosted Night Ride, Music Through Midnight, Music to Midnight, You and the Night and the Music, Band Parade, European Pop Jury and Europe 80.
-Retired from the BBC in 2006 but still pops up on the occasional news summary making Colin the longest-serving Radio 2 newsreader still on air and the second longest serving on network radio after Peter Donaldson, also “retired” but still working on Radio 4.
-Can also be heard on occasion on BBC Three Counties Radio.
+Retired from the BBC in 2006 but continued as a freelance newsreader until September 2012.
+Presented a Saturday night show and then occasional specials on BBC Three Counties Radio until 2019.

 Robin Boyle